-his report presents a snapshot of existing oil and gas land use in support of analyses specific to the Liard, Horn River and Cordova basins and provides a baseline to compare future development to.
+his report presents a snapshot of existing oil and gas land use in support of analyses specific to northeast British Columbia, three LRMP areas, and five geological formations.
+It also provides a baseline for future comparisons.

-Measuring oil and gas activity is one way the Commission is enhancing its resource stewardship and increasing its understanding of the interplay between surface and subsurface impact.
-The Commission is undertaking an Area-based Analysis approach to gather information and data specific to each basin to allow for better informed regulatory decisions.
-The approach evaluates oil and gas activity in order to improve understanding of the relationship between various oil and gas activities across a specific basin, and to implement initiatives to reduce the surface and subsurface impact.
+Measuring oil and gas activity is one way the Commission is enhancing resource stewardship and increasing understanding of the interplay between surface and subsurface impact.
+The Commission is undertaking an area-based analysis approach to gather information and data specific to each basin to allow for better informed regulatory decisions.
+The approach evaluates oil and gas activity in order to improve understanding of the relationship between various oil and gas activities across a specific basin or area, and informs the implementation of initiatives that reduce surface and subsurface impact.

 A key element of each area-based analysis is the baseline definition of the surface area already used for oil and gas activity.
 A large proportion of this area is presently taken up by seismic lines resulting from geophysical exploration.
 The land use will change over time as the pattern of land use changes to unconventional development and as anthropogenic impacts are reclaimed or naturally recover.
 Ultimately, natural succession and reclamation will restore the surface area used to a biologically functional state.
 As a result, the land use report will be updated periodically to reflect landscape changes.
-The analysis for each basin will be summarized in basin-specific analysis reports produced by the Commission and updated regularly to reflect current land use reporting.
+The analysis for each basin or area will be summarized and updated regularly to reflect current land use reporting.